mcmanuliam/university-notes/Home.md

 Each folder corresponds to a different course or topic.
 ### File Naming Conventions
-- `YYYY-MM-DD_topic-name.md`: For date-specific notes.
+- `YYYY-MM-DD_topic-name.md`: For quick notes.
-- `project-name.md`: For project documentation.
+- `project-name.md`: For subject notes.

 ### Note-taking Style
 - **Bold** for important concepts.